JEE Main 2026 Jan 23 Shift 1, 2 Question Paper (OUT) with Solution PDF - Download Shift wise Analysis

 JEE Main Student Reactions and Expert Reviews

-The JEE Main student reactions for the JEE Main 2026 Jan 23 exam will be updated here as the exam is concluded.
+The JEE Main student reactions for the JEE Main 2026 Jan 23 exam is updated.
 Based on the student reactions, various subject experts will also review the JEE Main 2026 Jan 23 exam for both shifts.

 Expected JEE Main 2026 Marks vs Percentile